-Please note: this applies to small trailers registered in the Netherlands only.
 As a trailer owner, you may wonder: does my trailer actually need to be inspected?
 This question cannot be answered directly because there are different rules for different trailers.
 For example, for trailers under 3500 kilograms there is no official RDW APK inspection, but there are inspection reports from the organisations: Focwa and BOVAG.
 These are not compulsory, but they are a good idea to ask for when buying a second-hand model.
-So, whether your trailer needs inspection or not depends on various factors.
-One thing for sure, do not forget your trailer lighting and triangle reflector!
+So whether your trailer requires inspection depends on various factors.
+One thing is certain, do not forget your trailer lighting and triangular reflector!

 Different types of trailers